Over 50,000 US users search for “productivity” in Google every single month.

 More importantly, productivity is a trainable skill.
 You have to practice it continuously.
 Refine your processes.
 Optimize your scheduling chops.

-And as your business grows (along with your responsibilities), always keep an eye on new techniques that could come handy at the right time.
+And as your business grows (along with your responsibilities), always keep an eye on new techniques that could come in handy at the right time.

 What is the most integral productivity hack that you’re living by?